onqtam/headjack/docs/why/14_ECONOMICS.md

 proper accounting is a prerequisite to accountability

+Money rewards happen at points of sale or investment We need a system that can retroactively change the accounting back into history ^^ todo work on this line of thinking

+The accounting within a company is not strictly and mostly monetary and market based

 > "A nation that does not honor its heroes will not long endure." - [Abraham Lincoln](https://www.azquotes.com/quote/856201)
 > "A nation that fails to honor its heroes, soon will have no heroes to honor." - [Winston Churchill](https://www.azquotes.com/quote/722245)
 ^^ wtf... fucking fake quotes